 Leave it on for about 15 minutes, or until it dries completely.
 Rinse with cold water to keep your pores from expanding, and follow with an oil-free moisturizer.

 For fine lines: yogurt honey mask

 Mix a cup of yogurt and a teaspoon of honey together for this feel-good facial that will smooth out fine lines and wrinkles and gently exfoliate the skin.
 Both honey and yogurt supply the skin with protein and B vitamins, which are necessary for a smooth, even skin tone.

 You can leave the mask on your face for about 10 minutes before rinsing it off with warm water.
 Want more recipes?
 See our DIY moisturizers!

-Do you have any tricks for DIY facials?
+Do you have any favorite DIY facials?
 Share in the comments!

 As a Southern California transplant now living in the Midwest, Catherine has turned layering into an art form and accepted that UGGs actually do have a place in the stylish lady's wardrobe.
 She's been featured in Woman's World Magazine, DrLaura.com, Refinery29, Wellness.com and has made appearances on ABC7 Chicago, FOX2News St. Louis, KCAL9 Los Angeles, Fox19 Cincinnati, WGN TV Chicago and WCPO TV Cincinnati.